Active Directory Powershell-Modul aktualisieren

 Requires an elevated PowerShell host.

-Requires an internet connection to download the RSAT
+Requires an internet connection to download the RSAT install.

-The RSAT hotfix download (&
+The RSAT hotfix download (<100MB) will be stored in the Downloads

 folder of the user running the script.